luiscruz/course_sustainableSE/2025/p1_measuring_software/g10_minecraft_shaders.md

 The rendering of shaders in Minecraft is mainly handled by the GPU (Graphics Processing Unit), as it is designed to process and render graphics quickly and efficiently.
 The GPU acquires information from the game’s graphics engine and applies the selected shader effects to create the desired improved graphical fidelity.

-Minecraft: Java Edition was developed using OpenGL’s fixed function pipeline, as the graphics were simple and only required basic functionality.
-Most shaders are therefore run via Iris or Optifine, rather than using built-in shader support, due to its lack of versatility.
+Minecraft (Java Edition) was developed using OpenGL’s fixed function pipeline, as the graphics were simple and only required basic functionality.
+Most shaders are therefore run with third-party tools such as _Iris_ or _Optifine_, rather than using built-in shader support, due to its lack of versatility [4].

-Additionally, Minecraft (Java Edition) is a CPU (Central Processing Unit) intensive game due to several factors, such as procedural terrain generation, physics calculations, or general game logic [5].
-The CPU is involved in the overall game processing.
-While shaders generally rely more on the GPU, they also require some processing power from the CPU to handle game calculations and tasks [5].
+Additionally, Minecraft is a CPU (Central Processing Unit) intensive game due to several factors, such as procedural terrain generation, physics calculations, or general game logic [5].
+While shaders generally rely more on the GPU, they also require some processing power from the CPU to handle game tasks and calculations [5].

-Enabling a shader pack in Minecraft can therefore push GPU and CPU usage from minimal utilization to high usage, potentially increasing power consumption.
+Enabling a shader-pack in Minecraft can therefore push GPU and CPU usage from minimal utilization to high usage, potentially increasing power consumption.
 This raises the need for analysis, which will be done in subsequent sections.

 ## **Methodology**

 ### *Objective of the Study*

 The primary objective of this study is to compare the energy efficiency of playing Minecraft with shaders enabled versus without shaders.
 The experiment measures power consumption under both conditions to analyze the impact of graphical modifications on system energy use.

-Selection of Shaders
+### *Selection of Shaders*

 The selected shader-pack was Complementary Shaders (version 4.7.2) [6].
 The shader-pack enhances lighting, reflections, and textures in Minecraft, and is generally appropriate for lower-end systems given its recommended system requirements.